Basal Cell Carcinoma (BCC) Removal

 - A spot or patch of skin that is like an open wound

 - A patch of skin that’s flat white or yellow in colour

 - A sore or ulcer that doesn’t want to heal within 4 weeks

 - A sore skin that heals and then comes back again

 - An open ulcer that oozes, bleeds, or crusts

 - An itchy or painful or red spot

 At Renew Skin and Health Clinic we have highly experienced plastic surgeons who will operate on these on a pre-arranged appointment date and the tissue will be sent for histology for confirmation of the diagnosis.
 You will then be followed up by your own GP periodically.

 If you want to proceed with the appointment then either fill in the enquiry form or call us on 01926 422 454.
 You can also connect to us on our business WhatsApp 01926 422 454 to communicate with our doctor.

-We always take great care to offer treatments which offer the best results.
-Our trained and certified medical staff are prepard to provide with proper medical treatment and to address various skin blemishes you may have.
+We always take great care to offer treatments that offer the best results.
+Our trained and certified medical staff are prepared to provide proper medical treatment and to address various skin blemishes you may have.